 To support these goals, HRE USA has created the Picture Human Rights Resource Kit with ideas on how you can learn more about the UDHR and celebrate it in your own community.

-The contest is open to young people from kindergarten through college (ages 5-21).
+The contest is open to young people from kindergarten through college (ages 5-21) who live in the United States.
 Individual, class, or group entries accepted.

 Winners will be announced on Human Rights Day, December 10.
-Winning posters will be featured in an online gallery on the HRE USA website and displayed at the regional and national conference of Amnesty International USA and the National Council for the Social Studies, and at human rights education workshops and seminars.
+First place winners will receive a $300 cash prize.
+All winning posters will be featured in an online gallery on the HRE USA website and displayed at the regional and national conference of Amnesty International USA and the National Council for the Social Studies, and at human rights education workshops and seminars.
 Local display is also encouraged (e.g., schools, public libraries, town hall, events, etc.), especially on Human Rights Day, December 10, and other appropriate holidays.

 Deadline for Posters: Midnight, October 24, 2018, UN Day.
 Winners selected for the online gallery will be notified the first week of December 2018.
 Public announcement of selected artists and public posting to the online gallery will be on Human Rights Day – December 10, 2018.

 All posters will be judged on creativity, originality, appropriateness, and relationship to the theme.
 A team of distinguished professional artists and human rights activists will select works to be featured in the national online gallery.
 Judges’ decisions are final.

 OWNERSHIP OF ARTWORK